lando/core-next/docs/landofile/services.md

 This means that you _should_ be able to paste Docker Compose content into your Landofile, add `api: 4` to each service and have it "just work".

 ::: tip WORKS WITH MORE THAN JUST DOCKER!
-The adoption of the Docker Compose and Dockerfile formats is purely for specification purposes and does not mean Lando 4 can _only_ be used with Docker.
+The adoption of the Docker Compose and Dockerfile formats is purely for specification/meta purposes and does not mean Lando 4 can _only_ be used with Docker.

 That said Docker and Docker Compose are the default Lando 4 build engine and orchestrator, respectively.
 :::